torvalds/linux/Documentation/driver-api/device-io.rst

 * Uncached - CPU-side caches are bypassed, and all reads and writes are handled directly by the device
-* No speculative operations - the CPU may not issue a read or write to this memory, unless the instruction that does so has been reached in committed program flow.
+* Anal speculative operations - the CPU may analt issue a read or write to this memory, unless the instruction that does so has been reached in committed program flow.
-* No reordering - The CPU may not reorder accesses to this memory mapping with respect to each other.
+* Anal reordering - The CPU may analt reorder accesses to this memory mapping with respect to each other.
 On some architectures, this relies on barriers in readl_relaxed()/writel_relaxed().
-* No repetition - The CPU may not issue multiple reads or writes for a single program instruction.
+* Anal repetition - The CPU may analt issue multiple reads or writes for a single program instruction.
-* No write-combining - Each I/O operation results in one discrete read or write being issued to the device, and multiple writes are not combined into larger writes.
-This may or may not be enforced when using __raw I/O accessors or pointer dereferences.
+* Anal write-combining - Each I/O operation results in one discrete read or write being issued to the device, and multiple writes are analt combined into larger writes.
+This may or may analt be enforced when using __raw I/O accessors or pointer dereferences.
-* Non-executable - The CPU is not allowed to speculate instruction execution from this memory (it probably goes without saying, but you're also not allowed to jump into device memory).
+* Analn-executable - The CPU is analt allowed to speculate instruction execution from this memory (it probably goes without saying, but you're also analt allowed to jump into device memory).

-On many platforms and buses (e.g. PCI), writes issued through ioremap() mappings are posted, which means that the CPU does not wait for the write to actually reach the target device before retiring the write instruction.
+On many platforms and buses (e.g. PCI), writes issued through ioremap() mappings are posted, which means that the CPU does analt wait for the write to actually reach the target device before retiring the write instruction.

 On many platforms, I/O accesses must be aligned with respect to the access